 First, understand that schema markup is one of the most powerful, least used parts of SEO today.
 Schema are basically brief snippets of data that can give extra information to search users and search engines.
 Best of all, schema markups don’t require extra coding, and can be inserted through Schema.org, a rare collaboration between Google, Yahoo, and Bing.

-In the case of the example below, the schema gives extra information about showtimes at the following venue:
+In the case of the example below, the schema gives extra information about the venue’s hours, location, general information, and more:

 As you can see, schema is a game-changer: you can make your site more visible in Google and quickly add brief, useful data for the benefit of users.